javapathfinder/jpf-wiki-sync/install/System-requirements.md

 ## Java ##
 Most of the JPF components, including the [jpf-core](../jpf-core/index), are pure Java applications.
-The minimal version is Java SE 8 (if you have to use JDK 1.7 or JDK 1.6 you have to check out the 'java-7' and 'java-1.6' branches of our repository, respectively), we generally advise to use the latest stable Java version that is available for your platform.
+The minimal version is Java SE 8.
+We generally advise using the latest stable Java version that is available for your platform.

+> If you have to use JDK 1.7 or JDK 1.6, please, get in touch with us through our [mailing list](java-pathfinder@googlegroups.com).
+> Keep in mind that JDK 1.7 and JDK 1.6 have reached their end-of-life cycle and Oracle does not support them anymore.

 You can find out about your java by running the following statement from the command line.

 ~~~~~~~~ {.bash}
 > java -version